ldvalle3/Final_Portfolio/Front End Module/README.md

   - Dynamic JavaScript Integration: Enhances user interactions, offering a responsive and engaging experience.
 ## STAR Interview Framework
 ### (Situation)
 Yoga instructors often use generic or manual tools to design their sequences, which can be time-consuming and inefficient.
-To address this, I developed a front-end module with interactive features tailored for creating yoga flows.
+To address this, I developed a front-end interface with interactive features tailored for creating yoga flows.

 ### (Task)
 My goal was to build a highly interactive and visually intuitive module for the yoga sequencing application.
 I aimed to make the user experience seamless and ensure the module complemented the backend features, focusing on usability and responsiveness.